ayende/Optimized-Crc-File-Calculator/README.md

 # Optimized Crc File Calculator

-This repository is used to host a command line tool for generating CRC values for all *.cs files in a set of directories (specified as command line arguments).
+This repository is used to host a small (less than 300 lines of code) command line tool for generating CRC values for all *.cs files in a set of directories (specified as command line arguments).

 For example (assuming you have http://github.com:ayende/ravendb downloaded to d:\ravendb), you can run it using: